 Under the direction of City Council, the City of Toronto is developing a Cultural Districts Program in response to community-based advocacy and efforts to support local culture across several neighbourhoods.
 To advance this work, the City retained Jay Pitter Placemaking to develop a city-wide Cultural Districts Plan as well as a Little Jamaica Cultural District Plan.
-The Executive Summary Jay Pitter Placemaking’s proposal for a Cultural Districts program can be found below.
+The Executive Summary of the Jay Pitter Placemaking’s proposal for a Cultural Districts program can be found below.

 Working from this program proposal, the City will develop a Cultural Districts Program, with eligibility criteria, recognition framework and an application process.
 The Cultural Districts Plan will inform the Program, among other factors like financial planning, public consultation and an analysis of existing community services.